kepler16/gx.cljc/docs/docs/02-tutorial/01-example.md

 ```

-We defined handler function, routes, ring router and server components, they are all linked in our configuration.
+We defined handler function, routes, ring router and server components and they are all glued by our `config.edn` file.

 Sweet, our app is ready.
 Next we add some boring system routines: